TUOS-COM-4509-6509-2018-19/assignment-5-luochang212/instructions_lab_w5.md

 ### Assessment Criteria

-1. Being able to identify the properties of different types of basis functions.
+1. Being able to code in python different functions associated with a linear model that work for different basis functions.
-2. Being able to identify when a model is linear in the parameters and/or in the inputs.
-3. Being able to code in python non-linear regression using basis functions.
+2. Being able to code in python different validation methods to evaluate the generalisation ability of a machine learning model.

 The number of marks for each exercise is specified in the notebook.